jgu2160/influxdb.org/source/docs/v0.8/api/query_language.md

 select percentile(value, 95) from response_times group by time(30s);
 ```

-By default functions will output a column that have the same name as the function, e.g. `count` will output a column with the name `count` in order to change the name of the column an `AS` clause is required.
+By default functions will output a column that has the same name as the function, e.g. `count` will output a column with the name `count`.
+In order to change the name of the column an `AS` clause is required.
 Here is an example to illustrate how aliasing work:

 ```sql
 select count(type) as number_of_types group by time(10m);